Hoversquid/Chatty_to_JSON_Generator/README.md

 Third argument is the streamer name.

-Fourth argument is the streamer's twitch ID
+Fourth argument is the streamer's twitch ID.